AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/ecommerce.md

 ## Create a mapping {#mapping}

-In order for the source data to be ingested into a target dataset, it must first be mapped to the target schema the target dataset adheres to.
-This is achieved by performing a POST request to the [Conversion Service API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/mapping-service-api.yaml) with data mappings defined within the request payload.
+In order for the source data to be ingested into a target dataset, it must first be mapped to the target schema that the target dataset adheres to.

+To create a mapping set, make a POST request to the `mappingSets` endpoint of the [[!DNL Data Prep] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-prep.yaml) while providing your target XDM schema `$id` and the details of the mapping sets you want to create.

 **API format**